bobluppes/graaf/README.md

 undirected_graph<int, float> my_graph{};
 ```

-This creates an undirected graph with `int`eger values on the vertices and `float` weights on the edges.
+This creates an undirected graph with `integer` values on the vertices and `float` weights on the edges.
 Graaf is
 designed with generality in mind.
 As such, it can be used to store any user-defined vertex and edge class:

 ```c++